-- Purchase heavy-duty, rubber-coated hooks from your local hardware store — they run for about $2 each.
+- Purchase heavy-duty, rubber-coated hooks from your local hardware store for about $2 each.

-- Use a power drill to make holes from the garage ceiling for each hook to twist into.
+- Use a power drill to make holes in the garage ceiling for each hook to twist into.

 Does your garage double as a gardening shed?
-If you’re stocked up on shovels, rakes, brooms and more, chances are at some point, they’ve found a tangled home in the corner of your garage.
-Utilize wall space to easily organize these essential tools with one simple product: a hose.
+If you’re stocked up on shovels, rakes, brooms, and more, chances are they’ve found a tangled home in a dusty corner of your garage during the off-season.
+Another simple garage makeover DIY that maximizes wall space?
+A hose.

-Have an extra hose?
-Cut small pieces—around 7 inches or so—and slit each one down the front with scissors.
+If you have an extra hose lying around, divide it into small pieces—around 7 inches or so—and slit each one down the front with scissors.
 Nail these vertically on the wall, with the opening facing forward.
-These make the perfect size holders for lawn and gardening tools and will save your garage floor from clutter.
+These make perfect-sized lawn and gardening tool holders and will finally clear your garage floor from clutter.

-Whether you have storage boxes, totes, or crates sprawled on the garage floor, free up space by taking advantage of the ceiling.
+You likely have storage boxes, totes, or crates sprawled all over the garage floor, which makes the room feel much smaller than it is.
+Free up that precious space by taking advantage of the ceiling.

-Overhead shelves are ideal for infrequently used belongings like large crates, decorations and clothing.
+Overhead shelves are ideal for infrequently used belongings like large crates, decorations, and clothing.
 Sturdy ceiling-mounted storage units can even hold up to 600 pounds.
-These range anywhere from $20 to $500, depending how much storage and strength you’ll need.
+These range anywhere from $20 to $500, depending on how much storage and strength you’ll need.

-Overhead storage pro tip: If you need to be able to access these tools frequently, consider an overhead hoist pulley system which gives you easy access to boxes, kayaks, equipment and tools with the pull of a rope.
+Here’s a pro tip: If you need to be able to access these tools frequently, consider an overhead hoist pulley system that gives you easy access to boxes, kayaks, equipment, and tools with the pull of a rope.

-If you have kids involved with sports, you know what it’s like trying to keep your sporting equipment in order.
-Instead of storing sporting goods in large bins (or scattered throughout the floor), create a bungee storage system on the wall to save tons of floor space.
+If you have kids involved with sports, you know what it’s like trying to keep equipment in order.
+Instead of storing sporting goods in large bins (or worse, scattered throughout the floor), create a bungee storage system on the wall to save tons of floor space.

-- Install three pieces of wood (making a “U” shape) to the top and bottom areas of wall that are the distance of your desired storage height.
+- Install three pieces of wood, making a “U” shape, to the top and bottom areas of the wall that are the distance of your desired storage height.

 Since the cords are flexible, you’ll be able to easily access footballs, basketballs, soccer balls — the whole nine yards.
 You can also buy a metal version online for about $20.

-As you check off all of your garage makeover ideas, you might as well go all in: finish it off with a shiny epoxy floor coating.
-Epoxy resists chips, oil and grease stains, beads water and wipes clean like a kitchen counter.
+As you check off your list of garage makeover ideas, you might as well go all in: Finish it off with a shiny epoxy floor coating.
+Epoxy resists chips, oil, grease stains, beads water, and wipes clean like a kitchen counter.

-Epoxy paints consist of a two-part application system follows by a sealing topcoat.
+Epoxy paints consist of a two-part application system, followed by a sealing topcoat.